shadow/shadow/docs/Topology-Format.md

 _bandwidthdown_ and _bandwidthup_ optionally specify the downstream and upstream bandwidth capacities for this _node_, and override any default bandwidth values set in the _cluster_ element corresponding to the _cluster_ attribute.
 If not given, the default bandwidth values from the assigned _cluster_ element are used.

-_loglevel_ and _heartbeatloglovel_ are node-specific overrides for the simulator default log levels (which themselves are adjustable with shadow arguments `--log-level` and `--stat-log-level`).
-Valid strings include
+_loglevel_ and _heartbeatloglovel_ are node-specific overrides for the simulator default log levels (the defaults are adjustable with shadow arguments `--log-level` and `--heartbeat-log-level`).
+Valid strings include 'error', 'critical', 'warning', 'message', 'info', and 'debug'. _heartbeatfrequency_ is a node-specific override for the default number of seconds between which heartbeat messages are logged (the default is adjustable with shadow argument `--heartbeat-frequency`).
+Each heartbeat message contains useful statistics about the _node_.

-'error', 'critical', 'warning', 'message', 'info', and 'debug'.
-(See `shadow --help` for more info.)
+_cpufrequency_ is the speed of this _node's_ virtual CPU in kilohertz.
+Along with the CPU processing requirements of the plug-in application, this determines how often events for this _node_ are delayed during simulation.

-logpcap is a case insenstive boolean string (e.h. "true")
+_logpcap_ is a case insenstive boolean string (e.g. "true") that specifies that Shadow should log all network input and output for this _node_ in PCAP format (for viewing in e.g. wireshark). _pcapdir_ is the directory to which the logs should be saved for this _node_.

 ### The _plugin_ element
 ```xml